Sounders stay alive in MLS Is Back tournament by blanking Whitecaps

 Ruidiaz shut the door on Vancouver — which also needed a win to stay alive in the tournament — with a tap-in goal in the 51st minute.
 Morris and midfielder Handwalla Bwana were given the assist.

+“We’re looking more how we want when we were champions last year,” said Lodeiro as translated from Spanish via videoconference call with media.
+“With Jordan moving and Raul scoring and me making assists, it’s great.
+It gives us confidence.
+We need to keep improving because we know other teams are playing better [too].”

-Sounders coach Brian Schmetzer made three lineup changes for the Vancouver match.
+Schmetzer made three lineup changes for the Vancouver match.
 Morris was back on the left wing after subbing in at halftime in the loss to Chicago on Tuesday.
 The decision regarding Morris on Tuesday was precautionary given his history with injuries.
+There was also a quick turnaround from his start in the July 10 tournament opener.

 An injury to center back Yeimar Gomez Andrade (hamstring) moved Shane O’Neill into that spot.
-Bwana started on the right wing in place of Homegrown midfielder Shandon Hopeau.
+Bwana started on the right wing in place of homegrown midfielder Shandon Hopeau.

 The Cascadia matchup doesn’t count toward the derby Cup, but MLS agreed to count group-play matches toward regular-season standings, should the league hold one this fall.
-Seattle is unbeaten in the last seven matches against Vancouver.
+Seattle is unbeaten in the past seven matches against Vancouver.

 The Whitecaps conclude group play Thursday against Chicago.